trondhe/cmake_template/README.md

 ## Compile and Test

+The project uses doctest for unit tests.
+If using conan the `find_package(doctest)` should work automatically (not tested as of now).
+If not its source can be gotten by running `git submodule update --init` or be manually downloaded copied into `external/doctest` folder.

 All following commands are set up as vscode tasks `ctrl+shift+p -> Tasks:Run Task`
 Recommended to bind action this to a hotkey.